Have a dental emergency in Toronto? Call our team at Kaplan Dental Clinic as soon as possible. We are here to help.

 Despite this, you should make an appointment with your dentist very soon to get the problem sorted out.
 A tooth that has been cracked or fractured is a much more serious and is considered a dental emergency because damage may have occurred to the inner part of the tooth.

-If you have experienced a painful crack or fracture to the tooth, contact Kaplan Dental Clinic immediately to make your emergency appointment.
+If you have experienced a painful crack or fracture to the tooth, contact Kaplan Dental Clinic as soon as possible to make your emergency appointment.

 - Tissue Injury

-If you have sustained a serious injury to your cheeks, lips, mouth or tongue, this is usually considered a dental emergency – contact Kaplan Dental Clinic immediately to get evaluated by your dentist.
+If you have sustained a serious injury to your cheeks, lips, mouth or tongue, this is usually considered a dental emergency – contact Kaplan Dental Clinic as soon as possible to get evaluated by your dentist.

 If you have received an injury to any of these areas of the mouth, be sure to clean the area immediately with warm water and get to your dentist as soon as possible.